idehweb/login-with-phone-number/README.md

 you can change style and appearance of forms

-You can use Firebase for sending SMS (10,000 free OTP SMS from Firebase)
+You can use Firebase, textlocal and...

 For checking docs and getting more help please visit:
 [Login with phone number in WordPress documentations](https://idehweb.com/product/login-with-phone-number-in-wordpress/ "login with phone number in WordPress")